Mohansaina/EVENTFLOW/README.md

 ## Deployment

-This project is configured for easy deployment to Vercel:
+This project is configured for easy deployment to both GitHub Pages and Vercel:

-1. Push the code to a GitHub repository
+### GitHub Pages:
+1. Run the one-click deployment script
+2. Enable GitHub Pages in your repository settings
+3. Your site will be live at `https://YOUR_USERNAME.github.io/EVENTFLOW/`

+### Vercel:
+1. Run the Vercel deployment script
-2. Connect your GitHub repository to Vercel
+2. Follow the prompts to set up your Vercel account
-3. Deploy with the default settings

-The included `vercel.json` file ensures proper routing for single-page applications.
+3. Your site will be live at the URL provided by Vercel

 ## Customization